HuangLian126/LSPM/README.md

 # LSPM
-This is the implement of Infrared Small Target Segmentation with Multi-scale Feature Representation.
+This is the implement of Infrared Small Target Segmentation with Multiscale Feature Representation.

-Pleaes note that we will release the OurModel.py after the article is accepted.
+Our article will be published on Infrared Physics & Technology.

 If you have any questions, please contact this Email: hlcqsxxy@163.com.